rtargino/starter-academic/content/publication/benezet-2021-transform/index.md

   Lyapunov function of the MCMC sampler.
 We present numerical experiments confirming the convergence rates and also revisit a real data analysis from financial risk management.'
-publication: '*Methodology and Computing in Applied Probability (in press)*'
+publication: '*Methodology and Computing in Applied Probability*'
 links:
 - name: URL
   url: https://doi.org/10.1007/s11009-023-09983-4